leoleung0102/create-react-redux-router-intl-app/README.md

 ### Installing

 Every start, build, test, eject command are the same as [Create React App](https://github.com/facebookincubator/create-react-app).
-There are two more new commands(build:translate and build:langs) for internationalizing your react app.
+There are two more new commands(build-translate and build-langs) for internationalizing your react app.

 ### How to add a new locale